There are ways you can help to reduce your insurance premium. Here’s some insider tips of the trade.

 A few policies will substantially reduce premiums for higher excess.

 If you don’t claim on your insurance policy within a year then you get a discount on your renewal premium.
 This can make a big difference to your overall costs.
 Some insurers offer to protect your No Claims Discount so that claims don’t impact on your discount.
 Taking out this protection is definitely worth considering as it helps keep your premium down.

 Avoid Getting Points

-Points on your licence will increase your premium.
-Speeding points remain on your licence for four years and insurers generally check for convictions during the last five before they are removed from your record.
+Points on your license will increase your premium.
+Speeding points remain on your license for four years and insurers generally check for convictions during the last five before they are removed from your record.